dodokek/Hash-Table/README.md

 ![image](https://user-images.githubusercontent.com/57039216/232108285-e3d2b7d7-bb6c-4171-842b-99b35a0888b2.png)

-> Green - Murmur hash
+> Green - Murmur hash.
-> Black - Length hash
+> Black - Length hash.
-> Red - Hashsum
+> Red - Hashsum.
-> Brown - First ASCII hash
+> Brown - First ASCII hash.
-> Blue and Cyan - Rotate hashes
+> Blue and Cyan - Rotate hashes.
-> Return 1 hash is excluded
+> Return 1 hash is excluded.

 Then let's have a **closer look** at our favorites:

 ![image](https://user-images.githubusercontent.com/57039216/232110503-21f4e0cf-92c4-418a-b26c-962ae22ecbb7.png)

-> Green - Murmur hash
+> Green - Murmur hash.
-> Blue - Rotate right hash
+> Blue - Rotate right hash.
-> Cyan - Rotate left hash
+> Cyan - Rotate left hash.
-> Red  - Hashsum
+> Red  - Hashsum.

 At this point the supremacy of Murmur hash is obvious.
 If we had less words, I might have used Hashsum, but Murmur hash is much more fun to optimize.